dhellmann/pymotw-3/source/weakref/index.rst

 Any loop variables that refer to the values being cached must be cleared explicitly so the reference count of the object is decremented.
-Otherwise, the garbage collector would not remove the objects and they would remain in the cache.
+Otherwise, the garbage collector will not remove the objects and they will remain in the cache.
 Similarly, the ``all_refs`` variable is used to hold references to prevent them from being garbage collected prematurely.